10 Stunning Facts about Hampi You did not know

 The stone chariot of the Vijaya Vittala temple of north Hampi may be the icon of Hampi, but there are more surprises inside.
 Enter the gates of the Vittala temple complex and step into the temple with musical pillars.
 You read it right.
 When tapped softly at the right places music emanates from these pillars.
 They are also known as the SAREGAMA pillars for the same reason.
 Hindu temples were not just sites of worship but also the center of art and education since time immemorial.
 Since dance and music are an integral part of the religion it’s not hard to imagine classical dance and musical performances enchanting the hall of the temple here.

 If you like the post, please feel free to comment and share.
 You can save the post by pinning the image below.
-Don’t forget to subscribe to the site and get free access to our South India Travel Guide.
+Don’t forget to subscribe to the site and down our South India Travel Guide for free!

 Disclaimer: Backpack & Explore owns all the pictures and the content of this post unless otherwise specified in the caption itself.
 Please do not copy any of these without permission.